 Not having adequate light may scare your chinchilla or cause them not to be able to do their necessary things overnight freely.

-Like I stated before if your chinchilla has been used to bright light in the room, I recommend keeping it this way or gradually cut the light back for your chinchilla over several days or even a week.
+Like I stated before, if your chinchilla has been used to bright light in the room, I recommend keeping it this way or gradually cutting the light back for your chinchilla over several days or even a week.

 At the very least, I’d at least provide your chinchilla with a nightlight plugged into an outlet or even a dim lamp in the room.

-It will not bother your chinchilla or keep them awake.
+It will not bother your chinchilla or keep it awake.

-At the very least it will help them to see as they move around their cage and they will likely be happier having the light than total darkness.
+At the very least it will help it see as it moves around its cage and it will likely be happier having the light than being in total darkness.

-I’m sure some will disagree with me about the lighting situation, but it’s what I’ve noticed with my chinchilla, and she absolutely goes nuts if I turn off the primary light she has been used to having on since owning her.
+I’m sure some will disagree with me about the lighting situation, but it’s what I’ve noticed with my chinchilla.
+She absolutely goes nuts if I turn off the primary light she has been used to having on since owning her.

-If you are aware of your chinchilla’s body language and what they are trying to communicate to you, you will be just fine.
+If you are aware of your chinchilla’s body language and what it is trying to communicate to you, you will be just fine.